Product Tips and Tricks

 Create a lasting manicure

 Want your manicure to last longer than a day?
 Make sure you always apply a base coat before your color choice.
-Apply at least two coats of color.
-Be sure to wrap the free edge of your nails (tips where you file).
+Apply at least two coats of color and wrap the free edge of your nails (tips where you file).
 Polish should dry thoroughly between each coat.
-When all coats have dried top it off with a good top coat like our All Glossed Up Top Coat and wrap the tips so water doesn't seep between your manicure and nail.
+When all coats have dried top it off with a good top coat like our F5 Quick Dry Top Coat and wrap the tips so water doesn't seep between your manicure and nail.
 Skipping this step could result in your manicure peeling off.
 If using a quick dry top coat "some" manicurist say it is best to apply it when last coat of color is still wet.

 Polish has thickened